feldaher/feldaher.github.io/content/authors/admin/_index.md

     url: https://www.ed.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: Physicist mutated into a systems biophysicist aiming to understand how biological systems respond and adapt to critical conditions such as stress and injuries.
+bio: Biophysicist aiming to understand how biological systems respond and adapt to critical conditions such as stress and injuries.

 # Interests to show in About widget
 interests: